PG7799/BCSO-TEU-Tracker-V3/README.md

 - The roster shows monthly report totals and remains sorted by TEU rank.

 If the `auth_user_id` column has not yet been added to an existing database, run the **TEU AUTH MIGRATION SAFETY** section in `supabase.sql`.

+## Connection troubleshooting

+This build includes a fallback Supabase CDN and an explicit connection timeout.
+If the header says `Supabase SDK failed`, the browser/CDN is blocked.
+If it says `Connection timeout`, the Supabase project/network request did not return.